charlie-818/Vaulto-Swap/docs/getting-started/faq.md

 - MEV protection through CoW Swap
 - WalletConnect v2 for secure wallet connections
 - Smart contract integration with established protocols
-- Geographic restrictions for regulatory compliance

-⚠️ **Important**: This is a demonstration project.
+**Important**: This is a demonstration project.
 Smart contracts are unaudited.
 Always do your own research and never invest more than you can afford to lose.

 ### What networks does Vaulto Swap support?
 Vaulto Swap supports: